-This webinar is a beginner to intermediate level designed for anyone working in social services, counselling, psychotherapy or casemanagement who wishes to increase their knowledge about the intersection of substance use, trauma (including developmental), mental health, attachements styles, grief and loss.
+This webinar is a beginner to intermediate level designed for anyone working in social services, counselling, psychotherapy or case management who wishes to increase their knowledge about the intersection of substance use, trauma (including developmental), mental health, attachments styles, grief and loss.
 This webinar aims to increase people’s awareness and understanding of substance use and substance users.
 This webinar is not for experienced AOD counsellors.
-This webinar intends to increase the knowledge base and expertise of inidividuals grappling with the often very difficult question of “how do I engage with a substance user in a more empathic and theraputic manner”.
+This webinar intends to increase the knowledge base and expertise of individuals grappling with the often very difficult question of “how do I engage with a substance user in a more emphatic and therapeutic manner”.

 At the conclusion of the workshop, participants will be able to:

 - A clearer understanding of substances (drugs) and their affects on the central nervous system

 - Increased understanding of the relationship between, trauma (including developmental), attachment style, shame, grief & loss and substance use.